ros-controls/roadmap/design_drafts/hardware_interface.md

 ### Using `ros2_control` With a new Robot

-The process of making a new robot `ros2_control` compatible is depicted in the flow chart here under.
+The process of making a new robot `ros2_control` compatible is depicted in the flow chart hereunder.
-One basically need to do following steps:
+One needs to do the following steps:

-1. Check if needed `HardwareCommunicationInterface` is integrated in `ros2_control` and if not it is recommended to do it.
+1. Check if needed `HardwareCommunicationInterface` is already integrated into `ros2_control`, and if not, it is recommended to do it.
-For this get in touch with people responsible for `ros2_control_hardware_comunication` package.
+For this, get in touch with people responsible for the `ros2_control_hardware_comunication` package.
-2. Check if needed `HardwareInterface`, i.e. logical part of the communication with the robot, exists and if not implement it.
+2. Check if needed `HardwareInterface`, i.e., logical part of the communication with the robot, exists and if not implement it.
-This has to inheirt `ComponentHardwareInterface` interface.
+This class has to inherit the `ComponentHardwareInterface` interface.
-3. Check if all types of `Sensor` and `Actuator` classes exists in `ros2_control_components` (or some third-party repository) and if not get in touch with people responsible for the repository and decide where to implement it.
+3. Check if all types of `Sensor` and `Actuator` classes exist in `ros2_control_components` (or some third-party repository) and if not get in touch with people responsible for the repository and decide where to implement it.
-4. Check `ros2_control_demo` repository for example files and templates to create YAMLs, URDF and launch files for your robot.
+4. Check `ros2_control_demo` repository, for example, files and templates to create YAMLs, URDF, and launch files for your robot.

 ![ROS2 Control - Enabling a new Robot][ros2_control_new_robot]